 How do we do it?

 There is a special Rabbit block for just that purpose!
-Let's go to the Block Palette panel (Ctrl-A to hide/unhide it) and drag a "view composer" block on to the canvas.
+Let's go to the Block Palette panel (Shift-A to hide/unhide it) and drag a "view composer" block on to the canvas.

 View Composer blocks are meant for "assembling" existing block outputs into a single "viewer" block.
 There they can be wrapped with extra CSS, display options, and resized - but the underlying block code will be unchanged.

-Once our new block is on the canvas, select it and check out the editor panel (Ctrl-D to hide/unhide).
+Once our new block is on the canvas, select it and check out the editor panel (Shift-D to hide/unhide).
 Let's look at it in its blank state.

 As we can see, the editor pills available are different than a regular REPL block.